-Student Name: [please print] Course Subject/Number: Term/Year: Instructor Name: other publicly accessible communication tools.
-The - Share learning, reflection, and expertise wi general public requires participation in a course blog (website), social media, or purpose is to provide students with opportunities to: th fellow students, with the university community, and with the at and responsible digital citizenship, using common web publishing to a professional electronic portfolio · ny contributions to the course blog, social media, or other publicly on records that are protected from disclosure to third parties by onal Rights and Privacy Act of 1974 (FERPA).
-I understand my right to keep my course-related po that you may use.) osts and comments private using the following methods.
-(Check all 1. \square I will use an alias (nickname) that is shared obtaining the state of the st only with my instructor(s).
-My contributions will be visible to readers, 2.
-I will password-protect my contributions and participate, but my contributions to the blog or soci d share access only with my instructor(s).
-I will use the software to cial media, etc. and my identity will remain private. e and turning them in to my instructor(s) without posting to the class munication tools.
-My contributions and my identity will remain accessible communication tools without using an a agree to release my course-related posts and the fa ions openly to the course blog, social media, or other publicly lias.
-If I choose this option, I understand that by contributing openly, act that I am registered in this class to others in the university material is accessible on the web.
-The purpose of releasing this ted above.
-Student Signature: Date: DuckID:
+Student Name: [please pri nt] Course Subject/Number: Term/Year: Instructor Name: I understand that this University of Oregon course requiremedia, or other publicly accessible communication tools. opportunities to: - Share learning, reflection, and expertise with fellowith the general public - Learn practices of information management and publishing and social media tools - Develop a body of work that can be added to a publishing and social media tools The purpose is to provide students with ow students, with the university community, and responsible digital citizenship, using common web I understand that my enrollment in this class and my contribution publicly accessible communication tools constitute education the parties by University of Oregon policy and the Famil (FERPA). tion records that are protected from disclosure to I understand my right to keep my course-related posts ar (Check all that you may use.) d comments private using the following methods.
+1. I will use an alias (nickname) that is shared only with to readers, but my identity will remain private. th my instructor(s).
+My contributions will be visible 2.
+I will password-protect my contributions and share software to participate, but my contributions to the blog private.
+3. I will prepare my posts and comments offline and to the class blog, social media, or other publicly accessible identity will remain private.
+4. I will contribute some or all of my contributions oppublicly accessible communication tools without using an contributing openly, I agree to release my course-related to others in the university community and to the general web.
+The purpose of releasing this information is for the alias.
+If I choose this option, I understand that by posts and the fact that I am registered in this class public as long as the material is accessible on the Student Signature: Date: DuckID:

-More information and instructions are available at http://libweb.uoregon.edu/cmet/blogprivacy.html.
+More information and instructions are available at http://libweb.uoregon.edu/cmet/blogprivacy.html .
 If you have additional questions or concerns about the privacy of your course-related activities, contact your instructor(s).
 Questions about FERPA or students' rights to privacy may be directed to the Office of the Registrar (541-346-2935 or registrar@uoregon.edu).
 This consent form is to be retained by the instructor for the duration that the postings appear on the internet.

-APPENDIX VIII: STUDENT PARTICIPATION AGREEMENT FORM
+APPENDIX VII: STUDENT PARTICIPATION AGREEMENT FORM